ScottLogic/sl-tech-carbon-estimator/docs/components.md

 Provides information on the Assumptions and Limitations of the estimation.
 Uses the [CarbonIntensityService](services.md#carbonintensityservice) to get the latest carbon intensity figures to display.

-## HelperInfoComponent

-Displays a help button which can be clicked to show extra details on how the form inputs are used.

 ## NoteComponent